2010 Pacific typhoon season: Severe Tropical Storm Meranti

 Early on September 6, the JMA reported that a tropical depression had formed about 330 km to the southeast of Taipei, Taiwan.
 Later that day the JTWC started to monitor the system and reported that the depression, had an unorganized low level circulation center that had convection flaring over it and was located in a favorable environment of decreasing vertical windshear and high sea surface temperatures.
 During the next day as the depression moved towards Taiwan the system became better organized with a Tropical Cyclone Formation Alert issued later that day.
 In the morning of September 9, JMA upgraded the cyclone into a tropical storm, and it was named Meranti.
 After Meranti was upgraded into a tropical storm, it continued to move northward into Taiwan Strait.
-In the early hours of September 10, Meranti made a landfall at Shishi City, Quanzhou, Fujian Province, China.
+Early on September 10, Meranti made a landfall at Shishi City, Quanzhou, Fujian Province, China.
 It continued to move north toward inland Fujian.
 In the evening of September 10, the JMA downgraded Meranti into a tropical depression.

 In Hong Kong, a violent thunderstorm associated with Meranti produced a record 13,102 strikes of lightning in one hour.
 Several skyscrapers were struck by lightning, resulting in five incidents of people becoming trapped in stalled-out elevators.
 Torrential rains, exceeding 40 mm per hour triggered flash flooding and wind gusts up to 100 km/h were recorded.

 In post-storm analysis, the JMA upgraded Meranti into a severe tropical storm.

 In East China, a total of 3 people were killed and total economic losses were counted to be CNY 800.3 million(US$118.125 million).